tomaszbilka/fs-recruitment-task-ts/README.md

 ## Project description

 This is very simple app which simulate fetching data from some api and display it on the screen.
 It use **TypeScript** and **ReactJS**.
+Input field allows to search inside _description_.

 ## Install instructions

+Clone or download repository.
 In the project directory, you can run:

 ### `yarn`